MarcKami/aidl-team6-project/README.md

 ### Setup
 In this case we prepared a set of 1000 training images and 200 validation images.
 As a data augmentation technique, we used random image resizing from 800 and 1024 pixels (short side) as in the MaskRCNN Paper (https://arxiv.org/abs/1703.06870).
 And we used a vanilla version of Adam optimizer with a constant learning rate of 0.001.
 ### Results
-After 4-5 epochs the learning curves stagnate for both training and validation sets, suggesting some kind of learning rate decay policy may be necessary to observe a further progression.
-As a consequence of that stagnation we cannot see all the desired labels, at least with the appropriate confidence, in the predictions.
-We're able to see the rider class well classified as we wanted but cannot see other relevant classes like person.
+After 4-5 epochs the learning curves stagnate for both training and validation sets, suggesting underfitting.
+The fine-tuned model correctly identifies the class "rider" but on the other hand it seems not to recognise class "person".

 - Total Loss:

 ![](https://github.com/MarcKami/aidl-team6-project/blob/master/docs/exps/Experiment%202/TotalLoss.PNG)